pablomartinfranco/benchmark-http-servers/README.md

 ---

+# Standard library examples

-Examples: **"respond to HTTP requests using CPython 3.11"**, the simplest possible servers built into the standard library.
+The simplest possible servers built into the standard library.

 ```python
 from http.server import BaseHTTPRequestHandler, HTTPServer